xiaoniuniu89/Sudoku-P3/README.md

   - A timer displays how long it took to complete the game at the end of the game.

+  ## Typography

+  - [Arial](https://docs.microsoft.com/en-us/typography/font-list/arial) is used for the "RUN PROGRAM" button.

+  ## Color

+  The use of the [termcolor](https://pypi.org/project/termcolor/) module, lets the terminal output use color.
+Blue for the board boarders, yellow for hint inputs and red for user inputs.

 </section>

 <section id="features">